Argentina–Canada relations

 Bilateral relations between the Argentine Republic and Canada have existed for over a century.
-Both nations are members of the Cairns Group, G20, Lima Group, Organization of American States and the United Nations.
+Both nations are members of the Cairns Group, G20, Organization of American States and the United Nations.

 History

 Relations between Argentina and Canada date back to 1867, when the Canadian government carried out its first commercial mission to Argentina and other countries in the region.
 In 1911, Canada opened its first South American trade office in Buenos Aires.
 In 1940 both nations formally established diplomatic relations.
 In 1945, Canada opened its first resident embassy in Buenos Aires.

 In November 1961, President Arturo Frondizi became the first Argentine head-of-state to visit Canada.
 During his visit, President Frondizi met with Prime Minister John Diefenbaker.
 In 1968, Canadian Foreign Minister Mitchell Sharp paid a visit to Argentina and met with President Juan Carlos Onganía.
 In 1976, Argentina entered into a Military dictatorship.
 In 1978, the first Aerolíneas Argentinas flight was made between Buenos Aires and Montreal.

 In April 1982, the Falklands War began between Argentina and the United Kingdom.
 During the war, Canada remained neutral, however, Canada withdrew its Ambassador from Buenos Aires.
 The decision to remain neutral by Prime Minister Pierre Trudeau was to distance Canadian foreign policy, economics, and military commitments from those of both the United States and the United Kingdom.

 In 1994, Argentine President Carlos Menem paid a visit to Canada.
 In 1995, Prime Minister Jean Chrétien became the first Canadian head-of-government to visit Argentina.
 In recent years, both nations have jointly engaged in reconstruction and peacekeeping operations in Haiti and have collaborated as part of the Group of Friends of Haiti, as well as through the United Nations Stabilisation Mission in Haiti (MINUSTAH).

 In 2013, Canada sent election observers during the Falkland Islands sovereignty referendum.
 Canada's official position is that the Falkland Islanders should decide their own destiny.

 In November 2016, Canadian Prime Minister Justin Trudeau paid an official visit to Argentina and met with President Mauricio Macri.
 During his visit, both nations marked the 75th anniversary of bilateral relations.
 Both leaders also discussed the re-establishment of the annual Argentina-Canada bilateral human rights consultations; maintaining an ongoing dialogue on deepening the Canada-Mercosur trade and investment relationship; enhancing efforts to address climate change through the full and effective implementation of the Paris Agreement, and strengthen bilateral and multilateral cooperation on disarmament, non-proliferation, and the peaceful use of nuclear energy.
 Both countries committed to resuming their nuclear regulatory cooperation and re-establishing bilateral nuclear consultations pursuant to the Canada-Argentina Nuclear Cooperation Agreement.

 The Canadian government invited Argentina to the G7.
 President Mauricio Macri and other officials attended the summit.

 In November 2018, Prime Minister Trudeau visited a second visit to Argentina to attend the G20 Buenos Aires summit.